galaxyproject/galaxy-docker-k8s/README.md

 ### Method 2

-Extend the mimimal image and add your customizations on top.
+Extend the minimal image and add your customizations on top.

 ```
 FROM galaxy/galaxy:latest